EiseiKashi/canvate/README.md

 clip.setImage(image);
 ```

-### Clip transformation
+### Clip visual properties
-The list of the property transformation.
+The list of the visual properties.

 | Property | Description |
 | ------------- | ------------- |